shown in other instead.

 - The Mesa 3D GL: The buffer synchronization must be disabled (gl_async_buffer_synchronization 0) for better performance.
 The updated Open Graphics Drivers are required.

-- Intel: It is necessary to take into account that VRAM is limited by OS to one-half of RAM.
+- Intel: It is necessary to consider that VRAM is limited by OS to one-half of RAM.